 According to Campbell, the committee’s worries about the Pueblo Ice Arena are safety-related.
 She explained that the location includes a wheelchair lift that can only be used with a specific key.

-This requires someone who knows how to use the lift with the key should always be present anytime there is a hockey game or other event in case of an emergency.
+This requires someone who knows how to use the lift with the key.
+The individual must be present at all times during games or in case of an emergency.

-In 1990, shortly after the Americans with Disabilities Act passed, the Department of Justice toured different Colorado cities to review how accessible they were.
-Pueblo flunked and so did every other city, Campbell said.
+When the Department of Justice toured Colorado cities in 1990, to review how accessible they were, Pueblo flunked the test.

-Despite the early issues, the city has made “tremendous progress,” Campbell said, adding that the committee is “excited” to see an increase in funds dedicated to roadway and sidewalk projects and repairs.
+Despite the early issues, the city has made “tremendous progress.
+The committee is “excited” to see an increase in funds dedicated to roadway and sidewalk projects and repairs.

 Conclusion